-HasRemnant: The probability that the source ejected a nonzero mass outside the final remnant compact object.
-This is calculated using the disk mass fitting formula from (Equation 4).
+HasRemnant: The source formed a nonzero mass outside the final remnant compact object.
+Specifically, the probability is calculated using the disk mass fitting formula from (Equation 4).
+Several neutron star EOSs are considered to compute the remnant mass.
+The value is marginalized by weighting based on Bayes factors in reference mentioned above.